timvisee/ffsend/README.md

 	```

 ### Compile features / use flags
-Different use flags are available for `ffsend` to toggle the compilation of
+Different use flags are available for `ffsend` to toggle whether to include
 various features.
-The following features are available, some are enabled by
-default:
+The following features are available, some of which are enabled by default:

 | Feature     | Enabled | Description                                                |
 | :---------: | :-----: | ---------------------------------------------------------- |